422926799/NtRaiseHardError.github.io/_posts/2018-02-20-Userland-API-Monitoring-and-Code-Injection-Detection.md

 ### UnRunPE Demonstration

-For the demonstration, I have chosen to use a trojanised executable that I had previously created as an experiment.
+For the demonstration, I have chosen to use a trojanised binary that I had previously created as an experiment.
 It consists of the main executable `PEview.exe` and `PuTTY.exe` as the hidden executable.

 ![UnRunPE](/images/2018-02-21-Userland-API-Monitoring-and-Code-Injection-Detection/Screenshot%20from%202018-02-20%2018-35-29.png)